- Work 020 7861 4000

 6.00pm: I meet colleagues downstairs before we head to Regent’s Park for the game.
 Go Fieldfisher!

 About the firm

 Address: Riverbank House, 2 Swan Lane, London, EC4R 3TT

 Telephone: 020 7861 4000

-Other offices: Brussels, Düsseldorf, Hamburg, Manchester, Munich, Paris
+Other offices: Brussels, Düsseldorf, Hamburg, Manchester, Munich, Palo Alto, Paris, Shanghai.

 Who we are: Fieldfisher is a full-service European law firm providing commercial solutions across a range of industry sectors.
 We have a particular focus on companies that are highly regulated and those with intellectual property and technology-driven business models.